 Resin made of non-crystalline viscose polymer material composed of chemical bonding.
 This is the first ingredient of the plastic material before the addition of other ingredients like stabilizers, filler, pigments, catalysts, and lubricants, and before fabrication to finishing articles.

-First of all, we prepare the polymer and this polymer we add
+First of all to make resin, we prepare the polymer and this polymer we add

 - Stabilizer